michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 * **For Mode 1:** this step is skipped.
 * **For Mode 2:**
-  * Before running mode 2, the dataset under `/data_analysis/raw_data` needs to be unzipped first.
-All zipped files should be unzipped to the same directory.
-Please note that the unzip process could take about 30 minutes and the total size of the unzipped files is around 130 GB.
+  * Before running mode 2, the dataset under `/data_analysis/raw_data` needs to be unzipped to the same directory.
+Please note that the total size of the unzipped files will be around 130 GB.
     * For D2RL experiment results, the zipped file and unzipped folders should follow the file structure as shown in the following figure:
   ![Flowchart of three code running modes](./images/file.png "Title")
     * For NDE experiment results, the zipped file and unzipped folders should follow the file structure as shown in the following figure: ![Flowchart of three code running modes](./images/file_nde.png "Title")